r-grandorder/tri-hermes/en/pages/Lostbelt/tunguska.md

 After all, the theme is far too consistent!

 **Taigong:**
-On the one hand, abundant life!On the other, boundless carnage!
+On the one hand, abundant life!
+On the other, boundless carnage!

 **Taigong:**
 And both of them rejecting humanity!